ionic-team/ionic-site/docs/0.9.0/api/views/content/index.md

 ### Pull to Refresh

 Pull to refresh is an incredibly common UI paradigm found in mobile apps these days.
-Ionic supports it